epicallan/haskell-playground/README.md

-# haskell-playground
+# Intermediate Haskell playground

-a bunch of examples / tutorials for trying and learning new things in haskell
+A bunch of examples / tutorials for trying and learning new things for intermediate & advanced haskell knowledge